AotinianoZ/webaoz2/content/blog/spoonful-series/_index.md

 sidebar:
   author: Alonso Otiniano
   description: |
-    Analysis data in geological settings requerid many steps.
+    Data analysis in geological settings requires many steps.
-    I am going to show you how to do it in a **easy way**!
+    I am going to show you how to do it in an **easy way**!
   show_sidebar_adunit: false
   text_link_label: ""
   text_link_url: ""